oskareo/105_SRE_Cloud_Computing_AWS/README.md

 <br />

-- releasing software in minutes
+- Releasing software in minutes

-- Advantages? fault isolation is simpler and easier
+- Advantages?
+Fault isolation is simpler and easier

 <br />